Emergency Assessment ABCs Primary and Secondary Survey

 - Conduct secondary survey for expanded history, medications, allergies, and event circumstances.

-- In suspected neurologic emergency, perform focused neuro cues (level of consciousness, speech, focal deficits) without delaying lifesaving actions.
+- In suspected neurologic emergency, perform rapid BEFAST screening (balance, eyes/vision change, facial droop, arm weakness, speech changes, time of onset) without delaying lifesaving actions.

 - Communicate findings and priorities to the team and continue iterative reassessment.